 Communication is key

-Transparency and managing expectations are vital to ensure your guests receive the best experience.
+Transparency and managing expectations are vital to ensure your guests receive the best experience with hotels reopening.
 Reviews have always had a big impact on whether people book, and this will only be increased as people begin to book and travel again so ensuring every guest stay is memorable for the right reasons is essential.
 Hotel stays have inevitably changed under new guidelines with social distancing in place, increased cleaning in communal areas and reduced amenities and services.

 In our recent panel Adapt or Stay Behind, we discussed the importance of communicating with your guests in advance of their trip, highlighting what services are reduced or unavailable, what they can expect during their stay in terms of cleaning and service and offer the opportunity for the guests to communicate their preferences for interaction with staff so you can schedule your teams accordingly.